 If going out isn't your thing, stop by the store on your way home to pick up ingredients for a new recipe.
-Make dinner and plan on a cozy night in, reading a juicy novel or catch up on a TV show.
-Mixing up your routine and having something fun to look forward to after work is energizing, guaranteed to pull you out of that Wednesday-blues funk.
+Make dinner and plan on a cozy night in, reading a juicy novel, or catching up on a TV show.
+Mixing up your routine and having something fun to look forward to after work is energizing, and guaranteed to pull you out of that Wednesday-blues funk.

 6. Get Enough Sleep